thebashfile/xboxpartytool/README.md

 # "Unable to modify value"
 ```
-Try to re-open Serenity, if that doesnt work then the user
-may have certain settings on that create this issue.
-It is unclear yet.
+Try to re-open Serenity, this issue is unclear yet.
+May have been patched
 ```

 # Social Media